jpmedley/mdn-helper/README.md

 ## Commands

+### build

+Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, then builds builds results as though you had used the `interface` command.

+**Syntax:** `build _searchString_`

 ### css

 Creates a pages for CSS selectors.
 The results are written to the `*path/to*/mdn-helper/out/` directory.

 **Syntax:** `css -n _selectorName_`

+### find

+Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, then displays the contents of that file.

+**Syntax:** `find _searchString`

 ### header